chainloop-dev/chainloop/docs/integrations.md

 $ chainloop integration attached add --workflow $WID --integration $IID --opt prefix=custom-prefix
 ```

 Congratulations, you are done now!
-Any attestation or material information received by the workflow will be sent to the registered integration.
+Every new attestation from this workflow will be uploaded to your OCI registry!

 ## FAQ